allenai/aristo-leaderboard/eqasc/code/README.md

 * `auc_roc` -- This is Area under the ROC curve which measures classification problem at various thresholds settings.
 The ROC curve is plotted with TPR against the FPR where TPR is on y-axis and FPR is on the x-axis.
 Value is always between 0 and 1 (with 1 representing the best performance).
 * `explainP1` -- This is precision@1 metric, which measures the fraction of cases where the highest scoring candidate chain is a valid reasoning explanation.
 Value is always between 0 and 1 (with 1 representing the best performance).
-* `explainNDCG` - This is Normalized Discounted Cumulative Gain (https://en.wikipedia.org/wiki/Discounted_cumulative_gain#Normalized_DCG) to emasure the ranking performance.
+* `explainNDCG` - This is Normalized Discounted Cumulative Gain (https://en.wikipedia.org/wiki/Discounted_cumulative_gain#Normalized_DCG) to measure the ranking performance.
 Value is between 0 and 1 (with 1 representing the best performance), with highest score 1 when all the valid ranking chains are ranked better than all the invalid reasoning chains.

 Example: